BoyiYang259/r4hds-exercise/r4hds_exercise.md

 to exclude that.

 Code chunk options are used to control what is displayed.
-For example, we could set `echo=FALSE` to hide the R code, as follows:
+For example, we could set `echo=FALSE` to hide the R code, and just return the
+result:

     ## [1] 4